JetSimon/jetsimon.github.io/posts/10-months-of-one-game-a-month.md

 ![office kiss gif](../public/img/officekiss.gif)

 I have also just released [**Extremely Short Wine Tycoon**](https://simonjet.itch.io/extremely-short-wine-tycoon) this month.
 It hasn't been a huge success but it has gotten 1000+ views and has a couple dedicated fans.
-This proves my point from earlier that the more games you release and produce, the more fans you get, and the more your average viewership and engagement goes up for each game you release.<br><br>
+This proves my point from earlier that the more games you create, the more fans you get, and the more your average viewership and engagement goes up for each game you release.<br><br>

-I highly recommend anyone who wants to hone their skills as a game developer challenge themselves to making one game a month.
+I highly recommend anyone who wants to hone their skills as a game developer to challenge themselves to make one game a month.
 It will make you a better dev and give you experience finishing and releasing projects.
-They don't have to be big games, they don't have to best your best, just put 'em out!
+They don't have to be big games, they don't have to be your best, just put 'em out!
 Oh, and don't forget to give yourself a break after.

 ---